Angel of Mine: Certifications

+Release history

 Monica version

-American R&B singer Monica covered "Angel of Mine" for her second studio album, The Boy Is Mine (1998).
+American R&B singer Monica recorded "Angel of Mine" for her second studio album, The Boy Is Mine (1998).
 On her version, Rodney "Darkchild" Jerkins replaced Lawrence as the song's producer.
 Jerkins also oversaw mixing along with Dexter Simmons, while recording was handled by Rico Lumpkins.
-Still credited as a songwriter, Lawrence slightly altered the lyrics for Monica at the besthest of Arista Records head Clive Davis.
+Still credited as a songwriter, Lawrence slightly altered the lyrics for Monica at the behest of Arista Records head Clive Davis.
 Co-writer Potts commented on Monica's rendition: "Rodney [Jerkins] did an incredible job on the production, and then Monica's interpretation, vocally, was incredible as well.
 She has such a big voice for someone so young."
-Monica herself described the song about "having a friend that she falls in with, which being human is very easy to do."
+Monica herself, who was unaware of Eternal's original of "Angel of Mine" until she had recorded her own version the song, described the song about "having a friend that she falls in with, which being human is very easy to do."
+Sheet music for the song "Angel of Mine" is in the key of D♭ Major in common time with a slow tempo of 96 beats per minute.

 Critical reception

 "Angel of Mine" was positively received by Chuck Taylor of Billboard, who called the song "unbelievable" and "absolutely stunning."
 He also noted its commercial potential, claiming "this song has #1 stamped across its heart."
+In a retrospective review of the song, Tom Breihan from Stereogum called the song "one more sappy ballad from a time that had no shortage of sappy ballads.
+But the song has stuck in my head a little more than a lot of the other sappy ballads from that time; the chorus melody is strong enough to pop up in my head whenever I see the song’s title."
+He further added: "Jerkins kept the sleek acoustic-guitar line from Eternal’s version of the song — a sound so clean that it feels almost unreal.
+[He] also switched the tempo up a bit and added some subtle synth accents and some itchy drum-machine programming.
+Those touches aren’t enough to keep "Angel of Mine" from sounding sleepy, but they were enough to set it apart from some of the other pop balladry that was on the charts at the time."